amalgamaria/secretariat/docs/running-jobs/batch-jobs.rst

 Template
 --------

 Here is a template of how to declare Slurm parameters in the header of an ``sbatch`` script.
 This information should be placed at the top of the script that you will be submitting to Secretariat.
-Please see the `Slurm documentation`_ for a full list of possible ``sbatch`` header options.
+After creating this script, save it as ``[jobname].sh``.

 .. code-block:: bash
    :emphasize-lines: 1,2,3,4,5,6,7